-(b) All electrical load serving entities, including nonutility electric service providers and community choice aggregators, shall be subject to the same requirements for resource adequacy, resource diversity, cost-effective energy efficiency, and the renewables portfolio standard program, that are applicable to electrical corporations pursuant to this section, or otherwise as required by law, or by order or decision of the commission.
-The resource adequacy requirements mechanism shall be designed to minimize enforcement requirements and costs, to prevent shifting of costs-between utility service areas and between customer classes within load serving entities under the ratesetting authority of the commission, and to ensure that adequate generating capacity exists or is brought online to timely meet identified resource adequacy needs.
-The commission, in consultation with the Independent System Operator, shall require all electrical load serving entities to report information to the commission and to the State Energy Resources Conservation and Development Commission, on anticipated load, actual load, and measures undertaken by the load serving entity to ensure resource adequacy.
-The commission shall require sufficient information to be reported to enable the commission to determine compliance with the resource adequacy requirements adopted by the commission.
-The commission may require a scheduling coordinator approved by the Independent System Operator to provide information when necessary or useful to determine compliance by lead serving entities with the resource adequacy requirements adopted by the commission.
-The State Energy Resources Conservation and Development Commission shall utilize the information reported by lead serving entities in the biennial integrated energy policy reports prepared pursuant to Section 25302 of the Public Resources Code.
+(b) All electrical load serving load-serving entities, including nonutility electric service providers and community choice aggregators, shall be subject to the same requirements for resource adequacy, resource diversity, cost-effective energy efficiency, and the renewables portfolio standard program, that are applicable to electrical corporations pursuant to this section, or otherwise as required by law, or by order or decision of the commission.
+The resource adequacy requirements mechanism shall be designed to minimize enforcement requirements and costs, to prevent shifting of costs, and to ensure that adequate generating capacity exists or is brought online to timely meet identified resource adequacy needs.
+The commission, in consultation with the Independent System Operator, shall require all electrical load serving load-serving entities to report information to the commission on anticipated load, actual load, and measures undertaken by the load serving load-serving entity to ensure resource adequacy.
+The commission shall require sufficient information to be reported to enable the commission to determine compliance with the resource adequacy requirements 2 adopted by the commission.
+The commission may require a 3 scheduling coordinator approved by the Independent System 4 Operator to provide information when necessary or useful to 5 determine compliance by load serving load-serving entities with 6 the resource adequacy requirements adopted by the commission.
+7 The commission shall share information provided by the load 8 serving load-serving entities with the State Energy Resources Conservation and Development Commission.
+The State Energy 10 Resources Conservation and Development Commission shall 11 utilize the information supplied by the commission in the 12 biennial integrated energy policy reports prepared pursuant to 13 Section 25302 of the Public Resources Code in a manner that 14 ensures the confidentiality of market sensitive information as 15 required by subdivision (g) of Section 454.5.
+16